Growth Metrics

 • Imperial Petroleum's Non-Current Debt fell 4094.26% to $13.6 million in Q1 2023 from the same period last year, while for Mar 2023 it was $13.6 million, marking a year-over-year decrease of 4094.26%.
 This contributed to the annual value of $59.8 million for FY2022, which is 15894.58% up from last year.

-• Per Imperial Petroleum's latest filing, its Non-Current Debt stood at $13.6 million for Q1 2023, which was down 4094.26% from $59.8 million recorded in Q4 2022.
+• According to the latest figures from Q1 2023, Imperial Petroleum's Non-Current Debt is $13.6 million, which was down 4094.26% from $59.8 million recorded in Q4 2022.

-• Over the past 5 years, Imperial Petroleum's Non-Current Debt peaked at $23038.8 billion during Q3 2021, and registered a low of $13.6 million during Q1 2023.
+• Imperial Petroleum's Non-Current Debt's 5-year high stood at $23038.8 billion during Q3 2021, with a 5-year trough of $13.6 million in Q1 2023.

-• Over the past 3 years, Imperial Petroleum's Non-Current Debt (Quarter) stood at $23.1 million in 2021, then soared by 158.95% to $59.8 million in 2022, then plummeted by 77.19% to $13.6 million in 2023.
+• Quarter analysis of 3 years shows Imperial Petroleum's Non-Current Debt stood at $23.1 million in 2021, then soared by 158.95% to $59.8 million in 2022, then plummeted by 77.19% to $13.6 million in 2023.

 • Its Non-Current Debt stands at $13.6 million for Q1 2023, versus $59.8 million for Q4 2022 and $35.4 million for Q3 2022.